Do Expunged Records Show Up on Background Checks?

 After a person is convicted with a crime, they may ask the court to remove that conviction from public record.
 If the court grants a request to expunge a conviction or arrest, all records of the event are completely erased.
 If the court decides to seal a record, then the record still exists, but it can only be accessed with a court order.

 People try to remove records to get a fresh start after a difficult time or to move past a mistake.
-The records disappear to reinforce their commitment to starting over.
 Requests to erase or seal a record is reviewed by a court.
+If passed, the records disappear to reinforce their commitment to starting over.
 This demonstrates that an outside party believes this person deserves a clean record.

 Why don’t erased or sealed records show up in reports?